Kraigie/nostrum/docs/static/Events.md

 To see the documentation on implementing that consumer, please see `Mixcord.Shard.Dispatch.Consumer`.

-## Implementation Details
-The following information will define the general procedure of dispatching events.

-If you disagree with anything listed below or would like to offer a suggestion on how it can be improved, please feel free to voice your opinion.

 ## Why GenStage?
 From the GenStage docs:
 > GenStage is a specification for exchanging events between producers and consumers.